zarf-dev/proposals/0051-v1beta1-schema/README.md

   make use of the proposal?
 -->

-Once the v1beta1 package schema is released, all functions in Zarf will be changed to use v1beta1 objects.
+This is discussed more in detail in ZEP-0048

 ### Version Skew Strategy